Pain after Knee Replacement – What to Do?

 3. Education and patient training

-Pain after a knee prosthesis (TKA) does not necessarily have to be accepted permanently.
-There are numerous approaches to identifying the causes and treating the symptoms specifically.
-It is important to speak to a specialist doctor at an early stage and develop a treatment plan together.
+Pain after a knee replacement (knee TEP) does not necessarily have to be permanently accepted.
+There are numerous approaches to identify the causes and treat the complaints specifically.
+It is important to speak with a specialized doctor early on and develop a treatment plan together.
 With the right therapy, many patients can regain their quality of life and lead an active life.

-This article provides comprehensive information about pain after knee replacement.
-If you have individual questions, please contact the ENDOPROTHETICUM or another specialized orthopedic center.
+This article provides comprehensive information on pain after knee replacement.
+If you have any individual questions, please contact ENDOPROTHETICUM or another specialized orthopedic center.

 06131-8900163